Minuscule 209: Text

+The manuscript contains the comma Johanneum, which was added into the margin during the 15th century, however it was written in Latin instead of Greek.

 History

 The manuscript once belonged to Cardinal Bessarion († 1472), who had it with him at the Council of Florence in 1439, and wrote many notes in it.

 Hoskier reported in 1929 that Aldus used it to correct the Erasman text in his Greek New Testament of 1518.

 It was examined and described by Birch, Engelbreth, Fleck, Rinck, and Burgon.
 C. R. Gregory saw it in 1886.

 It is currently housed at the Biblioteca Marciana (Fondo ant.
 10), at Venice.